yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 a year without resolution, and since it only occurs in unusual circumstances, was not detected by any of our automated tooling.

-The reason this bug existed though is by far the most terrifying thing I saw in this process: the Cabal library silently changed the semantics of one of its fields in the 1.18 (or 1.20?
+The reason this bug existed though is by far the most worrisome thing I saw in this process: the Cabal library silently changed the semantics of one of its fields in the 1.18 (or 1.20?
 I'm not sure) release.
 You see, bytestring-builder was detecting which version of bytestring it was compiled against by inspecting